ADucellierIHME/Raking_paper/README.md

 # Raking paper

-This repository contains a Jupyter notebook necessary to reproduce the figures for the synthetic dataset in the paper Uncertainty Quantification under Noisy Constraints, with Applications to Raking submitted to JUQ.
+This repository contains the data and the codes necessary to reproduce the figures in the paper Optimization Perspective on Raking available on [arXiv](https://arxiv.org/abs/2407.20520).

-The Jupyter notebook explains how to generate a synthetic dataset and compare the raked values and their uncertainties obtained with the Delta method and Implicit Function Theorem and with the Monte Carlo simulations.

 You should first install the raking package through the GitHub repository: